friguzzi/pascal/README.md

 ======

-Pasccal (probabilistic inductive constraint logic) is an algorithm for learning probabilistic integrity constraints.
+Pascal (probabilistic inductive constraint logic) is an algorithm for learning probabilistic integrity constraints.
 It was proposed in

 Fabrizio Riguzzi, Elena Bellodi, Riccardo Zese, Marco Alberti, and Evelina Lamma.
 Probabilistic inductive constraint logic.
 Machine Learning, 110:723–754, 2021.